 The Lane will reopen in August 2021 with a new 5-star offering to attract new visitors to the building with cocktails, afternoon tea, guided tours, live entertainment and fine art within some of England’s most opulent Georgian rooms.
 It is a magnificent addition to the London scene for everyone, not just theatregoers.

 From casual and contemporary, to formal and theatrical, each of The Lane’s spaces has its own charm.
-The uniquely appointed spaces occupy the original site and its adjacent buildings, including: the spacious and regal Grand Saloon, with seasonal outdoor terraces taking guests from afternoon tea to a lively bar; the relaxed all-day dining area, The Garden; a cocktail bar inspired and named after high society photographer and theatre costume designer Cecil Beaton and finally, the Rotunda bar with the magnificent ceiling inspired by the Pantheon in Rome.
+The uniquely appointed spaces occupy the original site and its adjacent buildings, including: the spacious and regal Grand Saloon, with seasonal outdoor terraces taking guests from afternoon tea to a lively bar; a cocktail bar inspired and named after high society photographer and theatre costume designer Cecil Beaton and finally, the Rotunda bar with the magnificent ceiling inspired by the Pantheon in Rome.

 The work on Theatre Royal Drury Lane saw relentless dedication and hard work from all involved, from carefully removing the old staging system to designing the perfect cocktail.
 This perseverance through many challenges and pitfalls, including a global pandemic, now means that generations to come will be able to experience the magic of The Lane.